Dongwoo-Han/2026-JGR-Solid_Earth/01_Model_Setup/README.md

 ### References
 Kawada, Y., M. Yamano, and N. Seama (2014), Hydrothermal heat mining in an incoming oceanic plate due to aquifer thickening: Explaining the high heat flow anomaly observed around the Japan Trench, Geochemistry, Geophysics, Geosystems, 15(4), 1580-1599.

-Lee, C., and Y. Kim (2021), Role of warm subduction in the seismological properties of the forearc mantle: An example from southwest Japan, Science Advances, 7(28), eabf8934.

 Vallis, G. K. (2017), Atmospheric and oceanic fluid dynamics, Cambridge University Press.